Kong/docs.konghq.com/app/konnect/shared-config/index.md

 : Plugins let you extend proxy functionality by adding rules, policies, transformations, and more on requests and responses.

-: You can manage global and consumer-scoped plugins from Shared Config, and view all plugins in the cluster, including service and route plugins.
+: You can manage global and consumer-scoped plugins from the Shared Config page, and view all plugins in the cluster, including service and route plugins.

 : Global plugins are plugins that apply to all services, routes, and consumers